najafi-saeed/spotify-theme/README.md

 ![](https://i.ibb.co/M2XcZrj/image.png)

-4) Go to the [theme folder](https://github.com/najafi-saeed/spotify-theme/tree/development/themes/light-theme "folder") `themes/CHOOSE_THEME` and copy its css codes here and click on yellow save button.
+4) Go to the [theme folder](https://github.com/najafi-saeed/spotify-theme/tree/development/themes "folder") `themes/CHOOSE_THEME` and choose your theme and copy its css codes here and click on yellow save button.

 5) Refresh Spotify site and enjoy your new theme.